Pancake CNC

 Documentation

-My GitHub repo contains (PancakeCNC):
+My GitHub repo contains:

 • Source code for the CNC controller and ground station

-• PCB CAD files for the CNC controller PCB
+• KiCad files for the controller PCB

 • Design documentation, including a channelization and bill of materials